JacORB/JacORB/README.md

 *  _Frequent Contributor_
 *  _Occasional Contributor_

-![Warning][warn] Typically, someone may be in more than one role at any given time, and puts on a different "hats" based on the task at hand
+:warning: Typically, someone may be in more than one role at any given time, and puts on a different "hats" based on the task at hand

 ### Occasional Contributor